chris-susantooo/rick-and-morty-crm/README.md

 ### `/components`

 UI components are placed in `/components` folder.
-Some are generated from [shadcn/ui](https://ui.shadcn.com/)
+Some are generated from [shadcn/ui](https://ui.shadcn.com/).

+### Unit tests

+Unit tests are written to cover each route, they are collocated within the same directory, with file names ending with `.test.tsx`.

 ## 👩🏻‍💻 Local development